Sports viewing habits are changing. Fans want instant access to short form highlights and in-play clips before, during and after games.

 Digital competition intensifies

-Certainly, part of this boost in value is a logical result of changing consumer behaviour.
+Certainly, part of the boost in value for short form content is changing consumer behaviour.
 While live rights to key sporting events are traditionally the ‘crown jewels’ for a media company, the focus has shifted, resulting in a new set of bidders in the market for short-form content.

-Household names such as Apple, Facebook and Netflix are all rumoured to be actively bidding on rights, while Amazon Prime Video has already got in on the act.
-The leading streaming video provider was recently awarded the rights to Package F of the Premier League’s live broadcasting rights in the UK.
+Household names such as Apple, Facebook and Netflix are all rumoured to be actively bidding on rights for short form content, while Amazon Prime Video has already got in on the act.
+The leading streaming video provider was awarded the rights to Package F of the Premier League’s live broadcasting rights in the UK.
 This package includes 20 live matches per season from one Bank Holiday and one midweek fixture programme.

-Another good example is the recent $100 million partnership between the International Cricket Council (ICC) and Facebook.
-This deal sees Facebook become the exclusive digital content rights partner for ICC global events in the Indian sub-continent, including the vital post match recaps and in-play key moments through to 2023.
+Another good example is the $100 million partnership between the International Cricket Council (ICC) and Facebook.
+This deal saw Facebook become the exclusive digital content rights partner for ICC global events in the Indian sub-continent, including the vital post match recaps and in-play key moments through to 2023.

-If the price seems surprising, consider that short-form digital content of the CWC19 alone delivered the ICC a total of 4.6 billion views across owned channels and licensee partner channels.
+The high price tag is justified because, for example, short-form digital content of the CWC19 alone delivered the ICC a total of 4.6 billion views across owned channels and licensee partner channels.

 From live to archive

-Facebook is just one successful bidder.
-A separate cricket-related sporting rights deal between the England and Wales Cricket Board (ECB) and the BBC will kick in from 2020.
-This will not only see English international and domestic cricket live on BBC TV for the first time in 21 years, but also explicitly includes in-play video action clips and short-form highlights on the BBC Sport website and app.
+A separate cricket-related sporting rights deal between the England and Wales Cricket Board (ECB) and the BBC kicked in from 2020.
+This saw English international and domestic cricket live on BBC TV for the first time in 21 years, but also explicitly included in-play video action clips and short-form highlights on the BBC Sport website and app.

 The touchdown opportunity for rights holders

-NFL’s RedZone channel is another example of the evolution of short-form content as a valuable asset in its own right, not merely as a ‘teaser’ or incentive to engage with live NFL matches.
-In addition, the easily-shared and low-friction content is enhanced and amplified with a close connection to mainstream social channels.
+NFL’s RedZone channel is another example of the evolution of short-form content as a valuable asset in its own right.
+The easily-shared short content is amplified on social channels.
 This creates a compelling environment for sports fans to consume and actively engage with their teams and peers.

-As Imagen’s Will Pitt explains: “We’ve seen an increased focus from customers using the Imagen platform to generate exactly this type of immediate and convenient content.
+As Imagen’s expert explains: “We’ve seen an increased focus from customers using the Imagen platform to generate this type of short and convenient content.
 Indeed, short-form is one of Imagen’s core strengths.
 There is a huge opportunity for leagues, sports broadcasters and rights holders to create content from live sporting events that capitalises on this growth.
 But, crucially, it is a complementary opportunity that does not directly cannibalise existing live revenues.”